Anchorage, Denali National Park and Preserve, Fairbanks

 Day 3 Denali

 Denali National Park and Preserve is one of the most popular visitor destinations in Alaska and offers a variety of activities.
 Tours range from full-day to shorter options, and include flightseeing, wildlife viewing, whitewater rafting, horseback riding, fishing and more.
 Stop in at the visitor center to learn about Denali and arrange tours.
-Overnight at one of the many hotels, lodges and cabins at the park’s entrance, or opt to fly to a remote lodge deep in the heart of the park.
+Overnight at one of the many hotels, lodges and cabins (reservations recommended) at the park’s entrance, or opt to fly to a remote lodge deep in the heart of the park.